We have five factories and 19 years of experience in plant extracts

 1. Vitamins and Minerals: Tomato soup is rich in vitamins A, C, and K, as well as minerals like potassium and folate.
 Vitamin A is important for vision and immune function, while vitamin C supports the immune system and aids in the absorption of iron.
 Vitamin K is crucial for blood clotting and bone health.

-2. Antioxidants: As a primary source of Lycopene, tomato soup provides a significant amount of antioxidants.
+2. Antioxidants: As a primary source of lycopene, tomato soup provides a significant amount of antioxidants.
 Antioxidants help to neutralize free radicals, which can damage cells and contribute to chronic diseases and aging.

 3. Fiber: Many tomato soup recipes include vegetables or grains that add fiber to the dish.
 Fiber is essential for maintaining a healthy digestive system and can help with weight management, blood sugar control, and heart health.